-- does the bootloader have a kernel/firmware size limitation ? - does the bootloader expect a firmware format to be loaded with ? - are the loaded files executed from RAM or flash ?
+- does the bootloader allow net booting via bootp/DHCP/NFS or tftp - does the bootloader accept loading ELF binaries? - does the bootloader have a kernel/firmware size limitation? - does the bootloader expect a firmware format to be loaded with? - are the loaded files executed from RAM or flash?